cse110-sp24-group22/cse110-sp24-group22/admin/meetings/041324-kickoff.md

 - Michael: Designer + dedicated artist
 - Aaron: Backend + dedicated garlic farmer
 - Satvik:
 - Jalen:
-- Warren:
+- Warren: Backend + team DJ
 - Timothy:
 - Jan:
 - Alex: Planner + Coachella
 - Franky:
 - Esther:

 #### Video Editor: Esther

+### Issues:
+We experienced a merge conflict during our meeting.
+To resolve similar issues in the future, we can create a new branch and commit to there (given that everybody is working on different files).
+Then, we can merge the branch and the main branch and delete the branch.